 Elk Grove House & Stage Stop

-When the original Elk Grove House was torn down in the name of progress (Building Highway 99 – it was located under the north bound lane at Elk Grove Boulevard) in 1957, drawings were made and pictures taken with plans to reconstruct this symbol of our past.
+When the original Elk Grove House was torn down in the name of progress (Building Highway 99 – it was located under the north bound lane at Elk Grove Boulevard, approximately near where the present replica is located) in 1957, drawings were made and pictures taken with plans to reconstruct this symbol of our past.
 The hotel received historical stature in 1973.
 The Bicentennial Committee reorganized and formed the Elk Grove Historical Society in 1977 and reconstructed a replica of the Elk Grove Hotel and Stage Stop Museum started in 1985 and was completed in 2000.
 It is now the main feature in Elk Grove Heritage Park.

 Taken from the April 7, 1958 Elk Grove Citizen: